 To avoid compatibility problems with WordPress 5.0, you can keep your current WordPress editor by installing the WordPress Classic Editor Plugin.
 This is a smart move so that you don’t rush into the update and risk breaking parts of your website.

-3) Understand the Security Implications
+3) Understand the Security Implications For Your Website

 Be ready to receive security warnings from the WordPress security plugin Wordfence until you do decide to make the transition to Version 5.0 WordPress is open source software, so it’s important to keep it updated in a timely fashion.